Bones can be replaced: the silent revolution of medical titanium

-Swedish professor Per-Ingvar Brånemark was studying blood flow in rabbits using a tiny titanium-cased microscope.
-When the experiment concluded, he found to his astonishment that the titanium had fused so perfectly with the rabbit's bone that it could not be removed.
-He coined this phenomenon"osseointegration ."It was the first time a non-biological material had achieved a permanent, functional bond with living bone.
+Swedish professor per-ingvarbr Nemark is using a miniature titanium cannula microscope to study blood flow in rabbits.
+When the experiment ended, he was surprised to find that the titanium fused so perfectly to the rabbit's bones that it was impossible to remove it.
+He created this phenomenon"osseointegration".this is the first time that a non-biological material has achieved a permanent functional bond with living bone.

-What makes titanium so special?
+what makes titanium so special?
 The secret lies in its skin.
-The moment titanium is exposed to oxygen, it forms a microscopic, inerttitanium dioxide ($TiO_2$) layer.
-This layer is the "diplomat" of the metal world.
+When titanium is exposed to oxygen, it forms a microscopic, inerttitanium dioxide ($ TiO_2 $) layer.
+This layer is the "diplomat" of the metal world ".
 It is highly resistant to the salty, corrosive environment of human blood and tissues.
-More importantly, it creates a bio-friendly surface where bone-forming cells (osteoblasts) can anchor, grow, and eventually lock the implant into place.
+What's more, it creates a bio-friendly surface where bone-forming cells (osteoblasts) can fix, grow, and ultimately lock the implant into place.

-Human bone is a masterpiece of engineering-it is incredibly strong yet remarkably light.
+human skeleton is a masterpiece of engineering-it is very strong, but it is very light.
 Titanium is one of the few materials that can mimic this balance.
-It possesses a highstrength-to-weight ratio, meaning it can support the weight of an active adult while remaining light enough to feel "natural."
-Furthermore, itselastic modulus(stiffness) is closer to that of human bone than stainless steel, reducing the "stress shielding" effect that can lead to bone loss around an implant.
+It has a highstrength-to-weight ratio, this means that it can support the weight of an active adult while maintaining enough light to feel "natural".
+In addition, itsmodulus of elasticity(stiffness) is closer to the stiffness of human bone than stainless steel, thereby reducing the "stress shielding" effect that may cause bone loss around the implant.

-Today, medical titanium (primarilyGrade 4 Pure TitaniumandGrade 5 ELI Alloy) is used in a breathtaking array of applications:
+Today, medical titanium (mainlyGrade 4 Pure Titaniumandgrade 5 ELI alloy) for breathtaking applications:

 -

-Dental Implants:Restoring smiles and the ability to eat with confidence.
+Dental Implants:regains the ability to smile and eat with confidence.

 -